damianfanaro/anki/README.md

 - This application does not contain special dependencies except for JUnit and Mockito for testing purposes.
 - For simplicity, it just interacts with the user through the standard output stream in the display.

+### Anki Game With Docker:

+This repo contains a [Dockerfile](./Dockerfile) at the root level, which means that the program is able to be built as a Docker image and then it can be run inside a Docker container.

+> INFO: You need Docker installed on your machine.

+To build the Docker image with name **anki-game** run:

+    docker build . -t anki-game

+You can check that the image exist by running:

+    docker images

+Then, you can run the previous image with:

+    docker run -it anki-game

+The good part of using Docker is that one does not need to have Java and Maven installed.
+The Dockerfile uses multi-stage builds when building the image.